Phalaenopsis kapuasensis: Differentiation from Phalaenopsis gigantea

 This species has narrower leaves than Phalaenopsis gigantea.
 They are only up to 10 cm wide.
 The smaller flowers, which are only 26–30 mm wide, with narrower tepals are produced sequentially.

 Phalaenopsis gigantea has broader leaves and flowers and the flowers may open simultaneously.
 In addition, the labellum of Phalaenopsis gigantea never has trichomes, unlike Phalaenopsis kapuasensis.

 Differentiation from Phalaenopsis doweryensis

 The midlobes of Phalaenopsis kapuasensis flowers do not have extensions on the upper lateral margins and they have trichomes on the upper surface of the labellum.

 Flowers of Phalaenopsis doweryensis do have these extensions, while trichomes are absent.

 Differentiation from Phalaenopsis rundumensis

 Phalaenopsis kapuasensis has smaller flowers than Phalaenopsis rundumensis.
 They have oblong sidelobes.
-Trichomes are present on the upper sufrace of the labellum midlobe.
+Trichomes are present on the upper surface of the labellum midlobe.

 These features are not present in Phalaenopsis rundumensis flowers, which are larger and have triangular lateral lobes of the labellum.
 The labellum midlobe is hairless and the lateral margin is pappilose.